-- 11 Install the Storage Foundation packages in one of the following ways: - using the common installer using manual steps See "To upgrade the Veritas Storage Foundation packages with manual steps" on page 189.

-See "To upgrade the Veritas Storage Foundation packages with the product installer" on page 188.
+- 11 Install the Storage Foundation packages in one of the following ways: - using the common installer See "To upgrade the Veritas Storage Foundation packages with the product installer" on page 254. - using manual steps See "To upgrade the Veritas Storage Foundation packages with manual steps" on page 255.